ThatGuy-GEWP/SFML-GE/README.md

 # About the project
-SFML-GE is my handmade game engine, I use it for all my games written in C#, and for a lot of my projects as well
+SFML-GE is my handmade game engine, I use it for all my games written in C#, and for a lot of my projects as well.
 Over time what started as just a Scene with objects in it quickly turned into an engine.

 The layout of SFML-GE is that of an ECS (Entity Component System) with wording similar to unity